 The higher spec Nissan Qashqai models have a panoramic glass roof, which cuts into headroom.
 There’s more space in models without this addition, but the combination of small side windows and black trim makes the Qashqai’s cabin dark.

 As you’d expect of a car aimed at families, the interior is packed full of useful storage.
 There’s a large glovebox and several cubbies that are perfect for odds and ends.
 An electric handbrake also frees up the centre console for extra stowage and cup-holders.

-The Qashqai’s 430-litre luggage area is 14 litres bigger than the Yeti’s and a healthy 68 litres up on the Vauxhall Mokka’s.
-It also features a flat loading lip and base, plus it benefits from a clever false floor that doubles as a boot divider.
+The Qashqai’s 430-litre luggage area is impressive, and also features a flat loading lip and base, plus it benefits from a clever false floor that doubles as a boot divider.
 Fold the rear bench seat flat and the capacity increases to 1,585 litres.
 Better still, there’s a compartment under the boot floor for storing the parcel shelf.

 Nissan Qashqai group tests:

 Reliability and Safety